-For more options, see our pick of the best video editing software programs around right now.
-Looking for a new PC to work on?
-Don't miss our round up of the best computers for video editing and the best laptops for video editing.
-If you're a fan of Adobe, download Premiere Pro for free and see if it's for you.
+You may feel you need a bit more information before diving in with Final Cut Pro so here's our pick of the best video editing software programs around right now.
+If you want to upgrade your kit, don't miss our round up of the best computers for video editing and the best laptops for video editing.
+A fan of Adobe?
+Download Premiere Pro for free and see if it's for you.
 And if you're looking for the best headphones for video editing, we've got you covered too.

 - Try Final Cut Pro for free at Apple.com